breart/atlassian-connect-core/README.md

 > Your event listeners may also type-hint any dependencies they need on their constructors.
 All event listeners are resolved via the Laravel service container, so dependencies will be injected automatically.

-The handling method have the following parameters:

-1. `$tenant` - Authenticated Tenant model instance.
-2. `$request` - Request instance with Webhooks payload.

 ### Console commands

-* `plugin:install` is a helper command that creates "dummy" tenant with fake data and publishes package resources (config, views, assets)
+* `plugin:install` is a helper command that creates "dummy" tenant with the fake data and publishes package resources (config, views, assets)
-* `plugin:dummy` provides interactive way to set tenant as "dummy" without manually editing database
+* `plugin:dummy` provides interactive way to set a tenant as "dummy" without manually editing database

 ## Tests